-Missing teeth impact heavily on our daily activities such as speaking and eating.
-Dental implants provide a second-to-none solution to this problem.
+Missing teeth can heavily impact our daily activities such as speaking and eating.
+Dental Implants provide a second-to-none solution to this problem.

-Dr Eu Guan Koh and Dr Kay Zhan have received numerous continuing education in this field.
-With combined clinical experiences over many years and variety of cases, we will deliver efficiency and success in the dental implant process and the most aesthetic outcome for your situation.
+Dr Eu Guan Koh and Dr Kay Zhan have received continual extensive education in this field.
+With combined clinical experiences over many years and a variety of cases managed, we will deliver efficiency and success in your dental implant process.

-Dr. Koh has received his Fellowship certification from the International Congress of Oral Implantologist (USA) and completed his course at the Dan Brenner Implant Institution (AUST).
-Dr Koh recognised implantology as a vital dental discipline early in his career when dental implants was just being introduced into Australia.
+Dr Koh has received his Fellowship certification from the International Congress of Oral Implantologist (USA) and completed his course at the Dan Brenner Implant Institution (AUST).
+He recognised implantology as a vital dental discipline early in his career when Dental Implants were just being introduced into Australia.

-Dr Zhan received implant trainings from Miami University and was conferred a Fellowship from the University of Miami, Miller School of Medicine.
-Her training has brought her to Bogata, Collombia for extensive implant training and development.
+Dr Kay received implant training from Miami University and was conferred a Fellowship from the University of Miami, Miller School of Medicine.
+Her training has brought her to Bogotá, Colombia for extensive Implant training and development.

 With their combined years of experience in this discipline, they are keen to provide you with the most optimal outcome.

 Dental Implants offer several health benefits over other teeth replacement options: